Your coronavirus questions, answered: What seniors and caregivers need to know

 There’s also a mental health benefit: “If we all just become attached to the TV, waiting for something bad to happen, we are not participating in daily life, and psychologically, there is a great likelihood for older people to become depressed or anxious,” Ferrer says.

 Smokers and vapers may not realize this habit can increase their chances for infection, Ferrer points out.
 “Smoking damages the lining of the lungs, which acts as the main defense when the virus first comes into contact with the respiratory system,” he notes.

 9. Don’t overlook the flu shot

-Ferrer explains that despite coronavirus fears, the flu is still the bug elderly patients have the greatest chance of coming into contact with.
+Ferrer explains that despite COVID-19 fears, the flu is still a prevalent bug elderly patients could come into contact with.
 “We have a vaccine that has potential for benefiting patients, so it should be a no-brainer to take advantage of that,” says Ferrer.